About Crawling Module logs

 To download an update log

-2. In the Activity panel that opens, click the desired activity, and then click Download Logs in the Action bar.
-The downloaded JSON file is named after the unique operation ID representing the selected activity.
+In the Activity panel that opens, click the desired activity, and then click Download logs in the Action bar.
+The downloaded file is named after the unique operation ID representing the selected activity.

-See Review resource activity for alternative ways to access this information.
+See Ways to review activity for alternative ways to access this information.

 Required privileges

-The following table indicates the privileges required to download Crawling Module logs (see Manage privileges and Privilege reference).
+The following table indicates the privileges required to download Crawling Module logs.
+See Manage privileges and Privilege reference for details.